dilsonjlrjr/slim3-annotation/README.md

     }
 }
 ```

-Route Groups only works on the Controller header.
+Route groups only work on the controller header.

 In the example above the route will be created as below: